onexip/ngx-virtual-scroller-flexible/projects/ngx-virtual-scroller-flexible/README.md

 # ngx-virtual-scroller-flexible

-The `ngx-virtual-scroller-flexible` is a ultra fast and flexible virtual scroller which can render an unlimited set of items with different heights perfectly.
+The `ngx-virtual-scroller-flexible` is an ultra fast and flexible virtual scroller which can render an unlimited set of items with different heights perfectly.

 ## Approach